YuenGit/A6.7/README.md

  ## Objective
- Using skills from this course to analysis the data to see if the IMDb score is correlated with other variables
+ Using skills from this course to analysis the data to see if the IMDb score is correlated with other variables.
+I will be using Excel, Python and Tableau to work on the analysis.

  ## Data
 Please see below for the data sets I found from Kaggle